QtPyHammer-devs/QtPyHammer/CONTRIBUTING.md

 We appreciate everyone with knowledge who uses it to help those that wish to learn.
 Experience has value, and we respect our ~~elders~~ veteran programmers.
 If you're starting out and need help learning, get the attention of a programmer.
 And please understand that while we appreciate teachers, it's not compulsory.

+We consider clear documentation to be form of teaching, since it helps newcomers understand the code.
+That said, nagging a programmer to write documentation is only OK in small doses.
+Please don't harass anyone.

 If you're not sure who to ask: `@bikkie` on discord, they'll help you get set up
 TODO: have a list of people who are comfortable to help newcomers in Discord